 Seminars & Courses

 In order to ensure my clients are getting the most current, sound information when I work with their dogs, I regularly attend seminars as well as take continuing education courses.
+The following list is updated constantly as I expand my knowledge base in order to then share that information with you.

 *Aggression: Training & Rehab; Medical problems that look like aggression – Nancy Williams